 The Corporation may acquire or dispose of a property pursuant to the terms of an option agreement.
 Due to the fact that options are exercisable entirely at the discretion of the option holder, the amounts payable or receivable are not recorded.
 Option payments are recorded when they are made or received.
 When disposing of interest in connection with option agreements, the Corporation does not recognize exploration and evaluation expenses incurred on the properties by the purchaser.
-In addition, the consideration received in cash or in shares from the acquirer are recorded in order as a reduction of the book value of previously capitalized expenses, from the book value of exploration and evaluation expenses in profit or loss, any excess being recognized as a gain on disposal of exploration and evaluation assets in profit or loss.
+In addition, the consideration received in cash or in shares from the acquirer are recorded in order as a reduction of the book value of previously capitalized expenses, from the book value of exploration and evaluation and evaluation and evaluation as a reduction as a gain on disposal of exploration and evaluation and evaluation assets in profit or loss.